BOURBON

-BOURBON CANDIED BACON
+CANDIED BACON

-12 thick-cut hickory- or applewood-smoked bacon slices
+thick-cut hickory- or applewood-smoked bacon slices1/2 cup brown sugar

 1/4 cup bourbon